 What is the difference between commercial and residential HVAC?

-The service cost of commercial and home HVAC units have major differences.
+- Costing—the Main Difference: The service cost of commercial and home HVAC units have major differences.
 The reason for that is not just the size but also the complexity of the system.
 It makes a commercial system’s maintenance costlier.
-The components used in the commercial systems are much rarer and have different mechanisms than that of a residential unit.
+The components used in commercial systems are much rarer and have different mechanisms than that of a residential unit.